25prabhu10/notes/docs/Languages/Git/Git.md

 ### Reset

 Git reset as the name suggests resets things.
-Reset the working area to a specific commit.
+Reset the working area to a specific commit

 It can **undo the changes that are already committed**